Characterization and enumeration of 3-regular permutation graphs: preliminaries

 If $G$ is a permutation graph with corresponding permutation $\pi$, we say that $\pi$ is a ${\it realizer}$ of $G$.
 When discussing a realizer and its graph, we will sometimes refer to a vertex in the graph and an entry in the permutation with the same label.
 It is well known (for example, in \cite{ple}) that $G$ is a permutation graph if and only if its complement $\comp{G}$ is also a permutation graph.

 There are many known characterizations of permutation graphs.
 Recent characterizations include one by Gervacio et al. \cite{grr} in terms of cohesive vertex-set orders, and one by Limouzy \cite{vl} in terms of Seidel minors.
 Here we rely on the 1967 characterization by Gallai \cite{tg} in terms of forbidden induced subgraphs (see also \cite{isgci,ar}).
-All cycle graphs on five for more vertices are forbidden induced subgraphs.
+All cycle graphs on five or more vertices are forbidden induced subgraphs.
 We will refer to these as {\it large holes}.
 Table~\ref{Forbid} illustrates all other forbidden induced subgraphs with maximum degree $3$.

 Throughout this paper, we use $K_i$ and $I_i$ to denote the complete graph on $i$ vertices and the empty graph on $i$ vertices, respectively.
-We will also use $\oplus$ to denote graph disjoint union, and $\otimes$ to denote a Cartesian product of graphs.
+We also use $\oplus$ to denote graph disjoint union, and $\Box$ to denote a Cartesian product of graphs.
+A cycle of length $3$ is referred to as a {\em triangle}, and a cycle of length $4$ is referred to as a {\em square}, regardless of whether or not the cycle is induced.